Yomguithereal/clj-fuzzy/README.md

 (ns my.clojure-namespace
   (:require clj-fuzzy.soundex))

-;; Compute the metaphone code for a single word (clj-fuzzy.soundex/process "Ashcroft")
+;; Compute the soundex code of a single name (clj-fuzzy.soundex/process "Ashcroft")
 "A261"